 -

-RCS Business Messaging (RBM)
+RCS for Business

-|If you need help deciding if SMS versus MMS is best for your business, you can request for professional assistance.
+If you need help deciding if SMS vs. MMS is best for your business, you can request professional assistance.

 What is SMS?

-You need a mobile device that supports SMS, a phone number to send the message to, and a cellular network connection.
 Most mobile plans include SMS messaging as part of their service.
 It’s also possible to send SMS messages over the internet using specialized services.

-One of the main limitations of SMS vs MMS, though, is its character limit.
+One of the main limitations of SMS vs. MMS, though, is its character limit.
 SMS messages are limited to 160 characters, including spaces and punctuation.
 This was originally due to technical limitations of the cellular networks.
 Even as those limitations have improved, the character limit has remained in place.

 As a result, SMS is best suited for short and simple messages.
 However, you can send long messages as multiple messages, but this will increase costs.

 Despite these limitations, however, SMS remains very popular and has many applications.
+Some estimates show up to $71 revenue for every $1 invested in SMS campaigns for marketing.

 What is MMS?